 *Notes on the Geocoding API and setting restrictions.

 If you want to set restrictions on accessing the Google API (i.e. make it so that only your account can access it to prevent possible unauthorized access/fraud) we recommend that you restrict http referrals (as displayed in step 3 above).
 For Facebook interfaces you'll need to enter "facebook.bullseyelocations.com" For website interfaces you'll need to allow "www.bullseyelocations.com" and "(yourdomain).bullseyelocations.com" To obtain your domain, go to Settings>Account on the top right when you are logged in to your Bullseye account.
-You will see the subdomain on the account page:
+You will see the subdomain on the account page as in the example below:

 You can paste that into your Google Developers account.